 They use “Clean Beans” which is their way of saying organic and pesticide-free.
 Because believe it or not having organic beans and being certified organic could be the same product, but to be certified organic you have to pay the premium price for the certification.

 Brew up this delicious coffee using any brewing method and enjoy, I think light roast is always delicious in an Aeropress but you live your life and enjoy your coffee.

-Best for latte/cappuccino – Gavina Since 1870 Old Havana Espresso
+Best Cuban Coffee – Gavina Since 1870 Old Havana Espresso

 - 2lb Bag

 - Medium-Dark roast